stanislawbartkowski/ConnectPhoenix/README.md

 update | Optional, a sample update statement | create table test (mykey integer not null primary key, mycolumn varchar)

 # Test
-The program is connecting to Phoenix server, outputing the tables found (select DISTINCT(\"TABLE_NAME\") from SYSTEM.CATALOG") and, optionally, execute *query* and *update* statements found in *param.properties* file.<br>
+The program is connecting to Phoenix server, outputting the tables found (select DISTINCT(\"TABLE_NAME\") from SYSTEM.CATALOG") and, optionally, execute *query* and *update* statements found in *param.properties* file.<br>
 The program is accepting a single parameter, path to *param.properties* file.<br>
-Troubleshooting: change to looging level to *DEBUG* in *log4j.properties* file.<br>
+Troubleshooting: change to logging level to *DEBUG* in *log4j.properties* file.<br>
-In Kerberized environment, obtain valid Kerbers keytab file.<br>
+In Kerberized environment, obtain valid Kerberos keytab file.<br>
-If test passes, there should be outputed the list of Phoenix tables.
+If the test passes, there should be outputted the list of Phoenix tables.
 ```
 CATALOG
 FUNCTION